Skip to content

 Our research themes include Crop Health, Soil-Water Interactions, Agricultural Systems Modelling and Agricultural Technology.

-The suite of BACI projects, funded by the Queensland Government Department of Agriculture and Fisheries and UniSQ, aim to increase industry productivity, manage biosecurity risks associated with exports and trade whilst ensuring environmental sustainability.
+The suite of BACI projects, funded by the Queensland Government Department of Primary Industries and UniSQ, aim to increase industry productivity, manage biosecurity risks associated with exports and trade whilst ensuring environmental sustainability.
 Research undertaken throughout the BACI partnership result in significant direct industry impact along with building new capacity and capabilities to assist the Queensland broadacre cropping industries.

 The BACI Research Showcase is an opportunity to highlight the Broadacre Cropping Initiative (BACI); a partnership between UniSQ and the Department of Agriculture and Fisheries Queensland that delivers applied and practical solutions to the Queensland broadacre industry.